Lured with biryani, Rs 100 and promise of homes, crowds turn up for Rahul Gandhi

-Congress Vice President Rahul Gandhi addressed a workers' meet at Malad yesterday; turns out, some who attended, came only for the goodies
+Congress Vice President Rahul Gandhi addressed a workers' meet at Malad on Friday; turns out, some who attended, came only for the goodies

 Congress Vice-President Rahul Gandhi began his speech with 'Til gul ghya, god, god bola,' (Have tilgul, talk sweetly) the traditional greeting on Makar Sankrant, at Malad on Friday.
 While his speech saw a huge crowd, it seems some had gathered because they had allegedly been sweet-talked into attending and given promises of what they would get if they did. mid-day spoke to a number of people at the event.
 While some said that they were promised R100, one said that she was given biryani before the event.
 Some residents of Kandivli’s Damu Nagar who had lost their homes to the fire said that corporator Ajanta Yadav had promised them houses.

 Congress Vice President Rahul Gandhi arrives to address a workers’ meet at Malad yesterday.
 The Congress leader arrived more or less on time, but had to wait while other leaders gave their speeches